Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 You can prove that your conditions interfere with normal employability by submitting evidence from a medical professional, vocational rehabilitation counselor, or statements from your employer.

-Note: you won’t receive a rating higher than 10 percent when combining multiple 0 percent non-compensable ratings.
+Note: You won’t receive a rating higher than 10 percent when combining multiple 0 percent non-compensable ratings.
 If you’re awarded a higher rating for any other disability or reason, this 10 percent non-compensable rating will be removed and will not factor into a combined rating.

 How to Increase Your 0 Percent Rating